Charter of E-Commerce & Digital Marketing Association

 6.5.3.
 Introduction of amendments to the Association’s Charter (see Chapter 9).

 6.5.4.
-Formation of the composition of Senior Members, making a decision on inclusion in the composition of Senior Members of new members, as well as early termination of their powers.
+Formation of the composition of Senior Members, deciding on inclusion in the composition of Senior Members of new members, as well as early termination of their powers.

 6.5.5.
 Making decisions on changing the composition of the Council.